Mohdaman01/ai_promt/README.md

 I have crated this APP to share your favourties prompts with others who are searching for similar prompts.

-It has a Account Moudle to register your self in the system which uses Google OAuth to Authentic the User.
+It has a Account Module to register your self in the system which uses Google OAuth to Authentic the User.

 You can Create, Edit and Delete the Prompts share by you.